 Want to stay in the know for updates on Meta?
 Signup for our newsletter for the latest updates on social media compliance.

-Back in 2007, Facebook began the rollout of the now well-known Business Page model, allowing...
+In 2007, Facebook began the rollout of the now well-known Business Page model, allowing businesses...